Important Health and Safety Updates

 COVID-19 Information

-Masks are no longer required for visitors, non-infectious patients and vaccinated staff.
+Masks are no longer required for visitors, non-infectious patients and staff.
 In September 2022, the CDC stated that healthcare facilities may choose not to require universal source control when the community level is low and community transmission is not high and maintains those level designations for two weeks or longer.
 We have met these criteria and decided to no longer require universal mask use within our healthcare settings.

 Please note that we will continue to provide masks at our facilities, for all who need or want to wear them.